maitruong-data/Retail-Sales-Inventory-Performance-Analysis-SQL-BigQuery/README.md

 **Key-takeaway:**
 - The fastest YoY growth came from Mountain Frames, Socks, and Road Frames, with item quantities growing about 5.2x, 4.2x, and 3.9x versus the prior year, suggesting strong demand acceleration in both selected bike components and accessory products.

 ### 🔍 Query 3.
-Calculate % YoY growth rate by SubCategory & release top 3 categories with highest growth rate, using metric quantity_item
+Ranking Top 3 TeritoryID with biggest Order Quantity of every year.

 This query compares regional demand across years, and the result shows the top 3 territories with the highest order quantity in each year.